Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

 ## 🎯 Primary Objectives:
 - Determine if open ended survey conventions could be defied leading to more learning that could be achieved more quickly than conventional research methods.
   ### Conventions of Open Ended Survey Questions:
     - Don't ask big lifestyle questions because they take too much time to analyze by humans.
-Traditional researchers reserve these questions for qualitative research studies like focus groups or interviews
+Traditional researchers reserve these questions for qualitative research studies like focus groups or interviews.
     - Limit number of words in the response so that it's easier for humans to analyze
     - It takes to long to analyze results so open-ended questions are not typically utilized